October 24, 2008

 Are you straight?

-Nobody is straight anymore unless they've got a guest spot on Queer Eye, in which case they are straight for the length of the episode only and then can get back to being gay.
+Nobody is straight anymore unless they're featured in "Worst Person in the World", in which case they are straight for the length of the monologue only and then can get back to being gay.

 Does this make me look fat?